• ECTS

 -Expression and purification of recombinant proteins;

--Protein engineering and its applications (vaccines, industrial enzymes, insulins, de novo proteins).
+-Protein engineering and applications (vaccines, industrial enzymes, insulins, de novo proteins).

-The student will be able to choose the methods of obtaining and analyzing peptides and proteins that are best suited to his/her project.
-He/she will be able to implement methods to modify the structure and/or function of a protein for industrial application.
+Students will be able to choose the methods for obtaining and analyzing peptides and proteins best suited to their project.
+They will be able to implement methods for modifying the structure and/or function of a protein with a view to an industrial application.

 Read more

-Training in biochemistry and cell biology at the L3 level in biology.
+Training in biochemistry and cell biology at L3 biology level.

 Read more